xmos/lib_lin/app_lin_demo/doc/quickstart.rst

    Real-time xSCOPE display from LIN master

-For further details about real-time, in circuit debugging with XScope, please refer to `xTIMEcomposer User Guide
+For further details about real-time, in circuit debugging with xSCOPE, please refer to `xTIMEcomposer User Guide
 <http://www.xmos.com/trace-data-xscope-0/>`_.

 Next Steps